CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/23-index-optimization.md

 ### Task 4: Update the indexing policy and rerun the .NET application

-This lab scenario will assume that our future queries focus primarily on the name and categoryName properties.
+In this task, you will assume that our future queries focus primarily on the name and categoryName properties.
 To optimize for our large JSON item, you will exclude all other fields from the index by creating an indexing policy that starts by excluding all paths.
 Then the policy will selectively include specific paths.

 1. Return to your web browser.